hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

-We have shown how to stream changes using CDC, enrich the data, correlate (join) the records with other records and finally store the data into an Elasticsearch index so an application can provide better search functionality to the user.
+We have shown how to stream changes using CDC, enrich the data, correlate (join) the records with other records and finally store the data into an Elasticsearch index, so an application can provide better search functionality to the user.

 This is mostly done independently of the original application and its